NOSiCode-CV/IGRP-Framework/CONTRIBUTING.md

 Try the FAQ – Got answers to many common questions.

-See our [Support Guide](../SUPPORT.md).
+See our [Suport Guide](docs/SUPPORT.md).
 In short, GitHub issues are not the appropriate place to debug your specific project, but should be reserved for filing bugs and feature requests.

 ## :inbox_tray: Opening an Issue